itsashis4u/blog/posts/firstpost.md

 ### Updating to latest SDK version
-By default, the version of Flipper shipped with react native init maybe outdated.
+By default, the version of Flipper shipped with react native maybe outdated.
 To verify you are on the latest version, run `npm info flipper` to determine the latest stable version.

 To update to the latest SDK, follow the steps:

 Android:
-- Bump the FLIPPER_VERSION variable in android/gradle.properties, for example: FLIPPER_VERSION=0.76.0
+- Bump the `FLIPPER_VERSION` variable in `android/gradle.properties`, for example: `FLIPPER_VERSION=0.76.0`
-- Run ./gradlew clean in the android directory.
+- Run `./gradlew clean` in the android directory.

 iOS:
-- Call use_flipper with a specific version in ios/Podfile, for example: use_flipper!({ 'Flipper' => '0.76.0' }).
+- Call `use_flipper `with a specific version in `ios/Podfile`, for example: `use_flipper!({ 'Flipper' => '0.76.0' })`.
 - Run `pod install` in the ios directory or `npx pod-install` in your project root.